What are age spots? And what causes age spots?

 Can I remove age spots?

 It’s not easy to get rid of age spots.
-Sometimes treatments can completely remove age spots, but this is successful in less than 50 percent of people.
-Nonetheless, you can make their appearance less noticeable.
+Sometimes treatments can completely remove age spots (see further down), but this is successful in less than 50 percent of people.

 This can be done with bleaching creams containing hydroquinone.
 However, hydroquinone can irritate the skin and can even cause post-inflammatory hyperpigmentation, especially in people with naturally darker skin.

-- Dermabrasion: sharp tools remove the outer layer of skin.
+This approach involves sharp tools removing the outer layer of skin.
 The skin starts to heal itself, which can lead to reduced or removed age spots.
 It takes several months for the skin to heal and to see an effect.

-- Chemical peels: is somewhat similar to dermabrasion: instead of removing and damaging the outer layers of the skin with sharp tools, chemicals are used.
+Chemical peels are somewhat similar to dermabrasion: instead of removing and damaging the outer layers of the skin with sharp tools, chemicals are used.
 It can take several months for the skin to properly heal itself.

 Dermabrasion, chemical peels and cryosurgery can sometimes do more damage than good, causing scarring, darker or lighter spots on the skin, and disappointing results.